 |1.
 E) and F)|

-IRAP employees are required to adhere to the terms outlined in the NRC’s Employee Web 2.0/social media directives as they pertain to both their professional and personal activities.
+IRAP employees are required to adhere to the terms of the NRC policies on Internet use, use of NRC resources, social media, and media relations as they pertain to both their professional and personal activities.

-IRAP employees need to take particular care in their public communications activities, including their presence on all social media platforms, to avoid any perception of endorsement by NRC of any private business, product, service, or individual unless authorized.
-IRAP employees who wish to publish content on social media about NRC or any of its programs must include a disclaimer in their public profile that states all opinions and views are their own and do not represent those of NRC.
+IRAP employees need to take particular care in their public communications activities, including their presence on LinkedIn, Facebook™ or other social media platforms, to avoid any perception of endorsement by NRC of any private business, product, service, or individual unless authorized to do so as part of the duties associated with their employment.

 |Other Professional Codes||IRAP employees are expected to observe the statutes governing their professions (such as architecture and engineering) in the performance of their duties.
 Should they perceive a conflict between those requirements and this Policy or other policies established by NRC and the Government of Canada, they should seek guidance from IRAP management and the NRC-SGO.||Introduction